Netcracker/DRNavigator/documentation/Architecture.md

 This command shows current status of DR procedures and results of health checks.

+**Note**: response may contain section `additional`, which will contain specific information for the module in dictionary format.

 Example of `/GET` request with `curl` command shows output for services `paas` and `paas-1`:

 ```